Dead Animal In Your Home? 24/7 Emergency Service Available

 Where Dead Animals Are Found

 In attics and crawl spaces.
-Raccoons, opossums, and squirrels that die in attics.
+Raccoons, squirrels, and birds that die in attics.
 Often discovered by smell or by flies in the living area below.
+Animals living in the attic can occasionally die after ingesting old poison, or of various diseases such as rabies.

 Under structures.
-Opossums, skunks, and cats that die under porches, decks, and sheds.
+Opossums, skunks, raccoons, groundhogs, and other animals often die under porches, decks, and sheds.
 The smell is usually most noticeable in warm weather.
+These animals are often injured by predators or dying of an illness and seek a safe shelter to die.

 In yards.
 Deer, raccoons, and other animals found dead on the property.
+These animals can be hit by cars, killed by predators, or dying of disease.
 We handle carcass removal and disposal for residential and commercial properties.

 Health Concerns